 COMPENSATION

-As a token of our appreciation for your participation, you will receive a cash payment of $10 at the end of the interview.
+As a token of our appreciation for your participation, you will receive a cash payment of $10 (for in-person interview) or $10 Amazon gift certificate (for video conference / telephone interview) at the end of the interview.

 CONFIDENTIALITY

 Every effort will be made to keep your personal information confidential.
 We cannot guarantee absolute confidentiality.
 Your personal information may be disclosed if required by law.
 Your identity will be held in confidence in reports in which the study may be published.
 The information will be stored securely in the Scholarly Data Archive at Indiana University and will be accessible only to those conducting the study.